jo-tan/jo-tan/README.md

 - some persenal side projects

 ## End notes
-Still deepening my knowledge with all the tools I learn so far.<br/>
+Still deepening my knowledge with all the tools I have learned so far.<br/>
 Not a genius, but I can be better than I was yerterday.
 C:

 <!--- 👀 I’m interested in ...--->